KuangyuZou/cse15l-lab-reports/lab-report-4-week-8.md

 3).
 The screenshot below shows the test outputs of Snippet3.md by my own implemention of MarkdownParse.java.
 ![Image](ownoutput3.png)
 From the result, the test for Snippet3 is also failed.
 The actual result runs into an infinite loop so that the terminal indicates "Out of Memory Error".
-The reason is that since Snippet3.md does not end with a valid link.
-This file ends with a string.
-Since in my code, the condition for while loop is that the currentIndex is less than the markdown file's length.
-So if the file does not ends with a link, then the currentIndex will never reach the length of the file, so the while loop will always be true and never stop to run in infinity.
+The reason is that since after the last closeParen of the last link,  the currentIndex can not find the next openBracket, so the currentIndex will eventually become -1.
+In the while condition, if the currentIndex is less than the total length of the file, then the condition is true.
+Since -1 is less than the length of the file, so the code run into infinite loop.
+The code change will less than 10 lines since we just need to add additional if statement which is that if the currentIndex is equal to -1, then the code should break.
-I think the code change is less than 10 lines since we just need to change the condition of while loop to the currentIndex less than the last closedParen poisition.
-Therefore, if the file does not end with a link, it will not run into infinity.

 ## 4.Test Output for reviewed repository and Explaning
 1).The screenshot below shows the test outputs of Snippet1.md by reviewed implemention of MarkdownParse.java.